thirdweb-dev/typescript-sdk/etc/sdk.api.md

     name: string;
 }[];

+// Warning: (ae-forgotten-export) The symbol "AbiFunction" needs to be exported by the entry point index.d.ts
+// Warning: (ae-internal-missing-underscore) The name "extractFunctions" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function extractFunctions(metadataUri: string, storage: IStorage): Promise<AbiFunction[]>;

+// Warning: (ae-internal-missing-underscore) The name "extractFunctionsFromAbi" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function extractFunctionsFromAbi(abi: z.input<typeof AbiSchema>): AbiFunction[];

 // Warning: (ae-internal-missing-underscore) The name "fetchContractMetadata" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)